BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

 Once the camera calibration is available from the previous step, it can be used to undistort real-world test images using the `cv2.undistort()` function:

 Notice how the deer-warning road-sign appears flatter in the undistorted image:

+[imageUndistortRoadImage]: ./output_images/undistort_road_img.png "Undistorted road image"
 ![alt text][imageUndistortRoadImage]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+ I used a combination of gradient (x-direction) and HLS colorspace thresholding on the S-channel.
+See `binarize_frame()` in `image_binarization.py` and the illustrations in the following images.

+[image1XGradientThreshold]: ./output_images/1-x-gradient-threshold.png "Undistorted road image"
+![alt text][image1XGradientThreshold]

+[image2SThreshold]: ./output_images/2-S-threshold.png "Undistorted road image"
+![alt text][image2SThreshold]

+[image3CombinedGradientSThreshold]: ./output_images/3-combined-gradient-S-threshold.png "Undistorted road image"
-![alt text][image3]
+![alt text][image3CombinedGradientSThreshold]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.